iechor/docs/content/config/containers/logging/configure.md

 > a significant amount of disk space to be used for containers that generate much
 > output, which can lead to disk space exhaustion.
 >
-> Docker keeps the json-file logging driver (without log-rotation) as a default
+> iEchor keeps the json-file logging driver (without log-rotation) as a default
-> to remain backward compatibility with older versions of Docker, and for situations
+> to remain backward compatibility with older versions of iEchor, and for situations
-> where Docker is used as runtime for Kubernetes.
+> where iEchor is used as runtime for Kubernetes.
 >
 > For other situations, the `local` logging driver is recommended as it performs
 > log-rotation by default, and uses a more efficient file format.
 Refer to the